 \subsection{Drones}

-Drones are simply aircraft that are flown without any or very less human operation by remote monitoring \cite{kardasz2016drones}.
-In 1849, during a war between Italy and Austria, the first drone, which was a balloon equipped with bombs, was used\cite{UAVhistory2003}.
+Drones are simply aircraft that are flown without any or very little human operation by remote monitoring \cite{kardasz2016drones}.
+In 1849, during a war between Italy and Austria, the first drone, which was a balloon equipped with bombs, was used\cite{naughton2007remote}.
 The drone is also known as an unmanned aerial vehicle (UAV) that works with the help of sensors, GPS, and communication services.
-Moreover, the implementation of IoT within drones known as the Internet of Drone Things (IoDT) makes it possible for drones to do a variety of tasks such as searching, monitoring, delivering, etc \cite{droneDefinition2019, nayyar2020internet}.
-Smart drones can be monitored by a smartphone and a controller with the least time and energy, which makes them efficient in different fields such as agriculture, the military, healthcare, etc.

-Different types of IoT-based drones including Thermal Imaging Drone\cite{Abdulrazaq2020}, Disinfectant Drone\cite{shawdesign}, Medical Drone\cite{zema2016medrone}, Surveillance Drone\cite{ding2018amateur}, Announcement Drone\cite{marr2020robots}, and Multipurpose Drone\cite{multipurpose2020} using in healthcare domain and in particular in COVID-19 will be discussed in this paper.
-An illustration of these types of drones along their real-time examples can be found in Table \ref{tab:drones}.
+The implementation of IoT within drones, known as the Internet of Drone Things (IoDT), makes it possible for drones to do a variety of tasks such as searching, monitoring, delivering, etc \cite{droneDefinition2019, nayyar2020internet}.
+Smart drones can be operated by a smartphone and a controller with a minimum of time and energy, which makes them efficient in different fields such as agriculture, military, healthcare, etc. Different types of IoT-based drones, including Thermal Imaging Drone\cite{mohammed2020toward}, Disinfectant Drone\cite{shawdesign}, Medical Drone\cite{zema2016medrone}, Surveillance Drone\cite{ding2018amateur}, Announcement Drone\cite{marr2020robots}, and Multipurpose Drone\cite{multipurpose2020} are used in the healthcare domain and, in particular, in the fight against \mbox{COVID-19}, will be discussed in this paper.
+An illustration of these types of drones, along with their examples, can be found in Table \ref{tab:drones}.